Indianapolis Crane Injury Attorney

 Factors That Can Lead to a Crane Injury

 Cranes are used at construction sites for various reasons.
 Due to the inherent danger in crane use, strict adherence to safety protocols, as well as worker training, is essential.
-When there is a failure in protocol, injuries and even death can occur.
-The most common ways for crane injuries to happen involve:
+When there is a failure in protocol, injuries and even wrongful death can occur.
+The most common ways for a crane accident to happen involve:

 - Overturns: When a crane is operating on unstable ground, if the crane operator lifts a load beyond the crane’s capacity, or if the load swings too fast or too far, the crane can tip over.